 ‘Winter is coming again!’

 Welcome to my article ‘Winter is coming!’ where I will cover a bit about options to protect feet from the cold without the usual hard sell.
-Please click on the advice sheet at the bottom of the article but in the meantime, I would like to cover some ground to introduce the subject.
+Please click on my self-help advice sheet.
+An article on Trench Foot reminds us that this condition is not one relegated to the past.

 The rule is simple: use the right footwear for the right job